 We were formed on August 19, 2024 under the laws of the State of Maryland.
-We intend to file an election to be treated as a business development company under the 1940 Act, and as a regulated investment company for federal income tax purposes.
-As such, we will be required to comply with various regulatory requirements, such as the requirement to invest at least 70% of our assets in "qualifying assets," source of income limitations, asset diversification requirements, and the requirement to distribute annually at least 90% of our investment company taxable income and net tax-exempt interest.
+We filed an election to be treated as a business development company under the 1940 Act on September 27, 2024, and intend to file an election to be treated as a regulated investment company for federal income tax purposes.
+As such, we are required to comply with various regulatory requirements, such as the requirement to invest at least 70% of our assets in "qualifying assets," source of income limitations, asset diversification requirements, and the requirement to distribute annually at least 90% of our investment company taxable income and net tax-exempt interest.
 See "Item 1.
 Business-Operating and Regulatory Environment" and "Item 1.
 Business-Taxation as a Regulated Investment Company."
+Upon the consummation of the Merger, we will adopt the financial and performance history of Guardian III.